kobsio/kobs/docs/plugins/helm.md

 ## Notification Options

 !!! note
-    The Harbor plugin can not be used to get a list of notifications.
+    The Helm plugin can not be used to get a list of notifications.

 ## Usage